robertvorthman/smart-plug-power-monitor/README.md

 ### Connect the Maker channel
 https://ifttt.com/maker

-Paste the Maker key from that page into the constructor options, along with the smart plug's IP address as shown in the example above.
+Paste the Maker key from that page into the constructor options, along with the smart plug's IP address as shown in the JavaScript example above.

 ### Create an IFTTT Recipe
-IFTTT can trigger numerous actions when it recieves an event from this script, here is a recipe that sends a push notification to your mobile when your dishwasher finishes running.
+The "IF" part of your recipe must be the Maker Channel.
 Trigger Channel = Maker
 Trigger = Receive a web request
-Event Name = appliance-started
+Event Name = ``appliance-completed``

+The "DO" part of your recipe can be anything you want.
+This example sends a push notification to your mobile when your dishwasher has finished, along with the elapsed time it took to clean the dishes.

 Action Channel = IF notifications
-Action = Send a notifications
+Action = Send a notification
 Notification = Dishwasher completed in {{Value1}}

-The ``appliance-completed`` event also sends the appliance usage duration to IFTTT as "Value1", so you can display it in your IFTTT notification body.
-``Dishwasher completed in {{Value1}}`` will send a notification to your mobile like this: "Dishwasher completed in 1hr 32m 03s"  The Value2 ingredient contains the duration in milliseconds.
+Will result in a notification like "Dishwasher completed in 1hr 32m 03s";

+The `appliance-completed`` event sends two ingredients that you can use in your notification text.
+Value1 is the pretty time, and Value2 is the elapsed milliseconds.

-You can also create a second recipe for the ``appliance-started`` event, which does not include any value ingredients.
+You can also create an additional recipe that is triggered by the ``appliance-started`` event, which does not contain any ingredients/values for use in notification text.

 ## All Options
 Here are all the options you can change, showing the default values.